 "Why don't any girls assault me?"
 Elphias demanded.
+He looked jealous and flabbergasted at the same time.
 "I can't even get a girl to sit next to me in Charms."

-"So she's going around telling everyone how cruel I am that I turned her down?" asked Albus.
+"So she's going around telling everyone how cruel I am that I did grab her and start kissing her back?" asked Albus.

 "Yes, she is telling her sob story to any female that will listen," Fallon confirmed.

 "And everyone is angry because I cannot not kiss a girl back?
 Because I should have no choice in the manner?"

 "Well," Fallon said, "sort of.
 She is exaggerating a bit, I think.
 She's telling everyone that you pulled away and said she was too stupid for you."